Puducherry Legislative Assembly

 Geographically, the area under the Puducherry UT consists of three disjointed regions, with Puducherry and Karaikal districts surrounded by districts of Tamil Nadu, Yanam district an enclave of East Godavari district of Andhra Pradesh, and Mahé district bordered by districts of Kerala.
-The four districts were ruled by French before they were integrated into India in 1962.
+The four districts were ruled by the French before they were integrated into India in 1962.
 For ease of administration, during French rule, the area under these four districts was divided into 39 assembly constituencies.
 After becoming a UT of India, Puducherry was divided into 30 assembly constituencies, which were restructured in 2005 by the Delimitation Commission of India.

 History

 Assembly during French rule

 In 1946, French India (Inde française) became Overseas territory (Territoire d'outre-mer) of France.

 Then a Representative Assembly (Assemblée représentative) was created.
 Thus, in 1946, on 25 October, the representative assembly of 44 members has replaced the general council (conseil général).
 The Representative Assembly had 44 seats until merger of Chandernagore in 1951.
 Later, it reduced to 39 seats.